|

 This production was thus very common.
 The whistles were produced in small family pottery workshops.

 In 1978, the pottery centers of Pórtol, Inca and Santa Maria in the island of Palma still existed in the Balearic Islands.
 The old pottery centers of Consell and sa Cabaneta manufactured nothing any more but the siurells.
-This production was especially the production of the women while the men devoted themselves to the production of bigger items.

 The decoration: